notnormasatall/Image-Stitching/README.md

 # Image-Stitching
+## Topic & Objective
 Image Stitching - is a project in terms of Linear Algebra Course at Ukrainian Catholic University.

-Its primary objective are python implementation of Scale Invariant Feature Transform and Random Sample Consensus methods.
+Its primary objective are python implementation of **Scale Invariant Feature Transform** and **Random Sample Consensus** methods.

-Contributors:
+## Testing & Visualization Guide

+## Contributors
 1. Taras Rodzin
 2. Yaroslav Romanus
 3. Mykhailo Kuzmyn